hansbuehler/cdxbasics/README.md

 ### `shared_fromfile`, `np_fromfile`
 Reads back data written with `tofile` into a new array.
 The caller has to specify the `dtype`, but the shape of the data is read from the file.
 The function `shared_fromfile` will attempt to create a new shared array with the data from the file.
-It will fail
+This function will fail with an `FileExistsError` exception (on Linux) if a shared memory block with the respective name already exists.

 ### `readinto`
 Reads back data written with `tofile` into an existing array.
 Shape and dtype of the array provided must match those of the file being read.